griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 ###Storage volumes.
 What is ephemeral storage?
 What is EBS backed storage?
 What is S3 storage?

+###How do storage volumes appear within a Linux instance on Amazon EC2?

+###What is difference between the 'Start', 'Stop', 'Reboot', and 'Terminate' (Instance States)?

+###Acknowledgements
 Creation of this tutorial on Amazon AWS EC2 was generously supported by [Amazon AWS Education grants](http://aws.amazon.com/grants/).